MengkeSong/MaD/README.md

 ## Description
 This is the source code for ''[Improving RGB-D Salient Object Detection via Modality-aware Decoder](http://eeexplore.ieee.org/document/9894275)''(IEEE TIP 2022).

+If you have any question, please contact at songsook@163.com.

 ## Getting Started
 ### Requirements
 * Python 3.7+